-- Generating revenues or with a clear path to revenue generation; - High growth potential with the possibility of realising a return multiple of at least five times on the Fund's investment; - Disruptive business models that can thrive in a recessionary environment whether by changing or enhancing a market; - Evidence that a prospective investee company's concept, product or service is innovative and has market potential through testing, external validation or by demonstrating pre-orders; - Addressing market gaps and brand lags with unique and defendable propositions; - Non-capital intensive business models that are both scalable and capital efficient; and - Led by an inspiring, energetic and ambitious entrepreneur(s) capable of delivering the forecast investment returns.
+- Generating revenues or with a clear path to revenue generation; - High growth potential with the possibility of realising a return multiple of at least five times on the Fund's investment; - Disruptive business models that can thrive in a recessionary environment whether by changing or enhancing a market; - Evidence that a prospective investee company's product or service is innovative and has market potential through testing or external; - Addressing market gaps and brand lags with unique and defendable propositions; - Non-capital intensive business models that are both scalable and capital efficient; and - Led by an inspiring, energetic and ambitious entrepreneur(s) capable of delivering the forecast investment returns.

-Jenson intends that all investee companies will, at the time of the Fund investment, qualify for relief as SEIS qualifying companies for the purposes of obtaining tax reliefs.
+Jenson intends that all investee companies will, at the time of the Fund investment, qualify for relief as EIS qualifying companies for the purposes of obtaining tax reliefs.

-Jenson will take steps to identify, and avoid making an investment in, any companies which are carrying out or intend to carry out any of the excluded activities which preclude a company from being an SEIS qualifying company, save at the de minimis level permitted by the SEIS rules.
+Jenson will take steps to identify, and avoid making an investment in, any companies which are carrying out or intend to carry out any of the excluded activities which preclude a company from being an EIS qualifying company.